 An offshoot of the handheld leaf blower, instead of blowing the leaves and debris away, the blower vacuum sucks up any leaves or grass clippings into an attached bag, similarly to how a vacuum cleaner works.
 The benefit of this is that you can then dispose of the leaves, grass clippings or other debris as you like, instead of simply blowing it away, only for it to potentially blow back with any gust of wind.
 Most models will also include a mulching function, allowing you to mulch leaves into compost to help freshen up your garden.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new leaf blower in the last 2 years – in this case, 303 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used a new leaf blower in the last 5 years – in this case, 398 people.